 All tracks © 2017 Louder Than Liftoff LLC, unless otherwise specified.

 Try out our gear in your studio and, if within 14 days you're not satisfied, let us know and we'll issue a refund.

 To be eligible for a return, your item must be "like new" and in the same condition that you received it.
 It must also be in the original packaging with all original materials (power supply, power cord, product card, etc.).
 Please refrain from racking 19 inch rackmount gear during this trial period so that the faceplate and enclosure don't get scratched.

 We ship to (just about) any address in the world via USPS, UPS, FedEx, and DHL Express.
 When you place an order, we will estimate shipping delivery times for you based on your location and the shipping option you choose.
 Delivery time estimates are given on the checkout page.
-Once payment is approved, in stock products will ship out from Rogue Planet Command within 2-3 business days.
-We ship on Monday, Wednesday, and Friday.
+Once payment is approved, in stock products, other than Silver Bullets will ship out from Rogue Planet Command within 2-3 business days.
+We ship Silver Bullets within 3-5 business days.
 Once an order ships you will be sent tracking information via email and/or Facebook Messenger (if selected at checkout).
 Please coordinate with the shipping company to have your package held for pickup if you know you will not be home when the package is expected to arrive.

 Also note that international customers are required to pay all import duties and taxes required by their respective countries.
 When filling out customs forms we declare the actual purchase price.
 Please do not ask us to declare lower values.